 Expert: Barry D. Moore CFTe – Founder LiberatedStockTrader.com

 Most people understand the basics of dividend investing.
-But I suggest when setting up your dividend investing strategy, take a look at two things that are rarely mentioned.
+But I suggest that when setting up your dividend investing strategy, look at two things that are rarely mentioned.

 Firstly understand using Preferred Stocks for Dividend.

-For an Income Investor, you are looking for an investment that presents a better profit that treasury or corporate bonds, or a current account/money market account.
-But, you also want the security of an investment similar to a treasury or corporate bond.
+For an Income Investor, you are looking for an investment that presents a better profit than treasury, corporate bonds, or a current account/money market account.
+But you also want investment security similar to a treasury or corporate bond.

-Also, due to the fact that preferred stock must accrue dividends if unpaid and legally be paid out before the regular stockholders get their dividends, you are higher up the pecking order and have an increased element of security
+Also, because preferred stock must accrue dividends if unpaid and legally be paid out before the regular stockholders get their dividends, you are higher up the pecking order and have an increased element of security.

 You will need to understand that Preferred Stock Prices are also more stable as they fluctuate around par value.

 Secondly, consider taking advantage of a Dividend Reinvestment Plan (DRIP).

 If you are seriously committed to a single company for your investment, believe the future is great for them, and want to use their success to help build your wealth, you could consider dividend reinvestment plans.